yjshen/db-paper-catalog/README.md

 SIGMOD14:Reactive and Proactive Sharing Across Concurrent Analytical Queries

+ICDE14:The Vertica Query Optimizer: The Case for Specialized Query Optimizers

+ICDE14:Waste Not...
+Efficient Co-Processing of Relational Data

+ICDE14:History-aware Query Optimization with Materialized Intermediate Views

+ICDE14:Decorrelation of User Defined Function Invocations in Queries

 VLDB13:PAQO: A Preference-Aware Query Optimizer for PostgreSQL

 VLDB13:Learning and Intelligent Optimization: one ring to rule them all